 Most webmasters fear Google and their algorithm updates.
 They also fear penalties, as they are aware some of them can sink a website for good and put them out of business.
-This is why responsible webmasters and business owners try to understand what to do in order to avoid the dreaded Google penalties.
+This is why responsible Miami SEO Agency webmasters try to understand what to do in order to avoid the dreaded Google penalties.
 Here are five of the ways you can lower the risk of getting a penalty.

 1. Publish only high quality and original content

 Google has changed a lot the way they look at websites.
 Over the past three years, brands and authority sites have been favored.
 Web pages with shallow content disappeared from the SERPs slowly but surely.
 Only content that’s catchy, useful and interesting can withstand the new age of the internet.
 This is why you should never compromise on the quality of your articles.
 If you don’t have useful things to say to your readers, it’s better to publish less than use low quality fillers.

 2. Improve the user experience

 Decrease your bounce rate, increase the average time people spend on your website, the number of pages they visit and the number of returning visitors.
 All these are signals users appreciate your site.
 Search engines “look” at these signals and they can reward or punish websites depending on that they find.
 If your readers only stay on your page for one or two seconds, most probably your content isn’t interesting for them in any way.
 Why would Google rank such pages when they claim to offer the best search results possible?